uabrc/uabrc.github.io/docs/data_management/cheaha_storage.md

     Running out of Cheaha Storage space?
 Can't afford to remove any data?
 Please consider using our [Long Term Storage (LTS) system](lts/index.md).
 <!-- markdownlint-enable MD046 -->

+### Scratch Retention Policy

+Data stored in `/scratch` is subject to two limited retention policies.

+- Each user will have a quota of 100 TB of scratch storage.
+- Files will be retained for a maximum of 30 days, after which they become eligible for deletion.